Religion in Indonesia: Catholicism

-In addition, there are communities of Oriental Orthodoxy, namely the Syriac Orthodox Church (Indonesian: Kanisah Ortodoks Suriah) and Coptic Orthodox Church (Indonesian: Gereja Kristen Ortodoks Koptik di Indonesia).
+In September 2024, Pope Francis visited Indonesia, as part of an apostolic journey also including Papua New Guinea, East Timor, and Singapore.
+This marked the third visit by a pope to Indonesia, after Pope Paul VI in 1970 and Pope John Paul II in 1989.

 Protestantism

 Protestantism is mostly a result of Calvinist and Lutheran missionary efforts during the country's colonial period.
 The Dutch Reformed Church was long at the forefront in introducing Christianity to native peoples and was later joined by other Reformed churches that separated from it during the 19th century.
 The VOC regulated the missionary work so it could serve its own interests and restricted it to the eastern part of the Indonesian archipelago.
 Although these two branches are the most common, a multitude of other denominations can be found elsewhere in Indonesia.